TabbyML/tabby/docs/python.md

 # Create a GPU translator with 4 workers each running on a separate GPU:
 translator = ctranslate2.Translator(model_path, device="cuda", device_index=[0, 1, 2, 3])

+# Create a GPU translator with 4 workers each using a different CUDA stream:
+translator = ctranslate2.Translator(model_path, device="cuda", inter_threads=4)
 ```

 Parallel translations are enabled in the following cases: